Internal Family Systems

 What happens to these ‘parts’ during trauma?

 A lot of the time these parts don’t know that you’ve grown up.
 They’re ‘frozen’ in the time of the trauma and keep doing whatever things they did to protect you when you were young.
-So even as an adult, these parts of you may carry ‘burdens’, which are extreme beliefs and emotions caused by trauma, or inherited from your family history, culture or ethnic group.
+So even as an adult, these parts of you may carry ‘burdens’.
+Which are extreme beliefs and emotions caused by trauma, or inherited from your family history, culture or ethnic group.
 The extreme beliefs and emotions attach to these parts almost like a virus and drive the way they operate.

 Exiles, managers and firefighters